21 November 2023

 Next, three testimonies from platform cooperatives located in Europe shared their experiences, such as the Italian social cooperative Robin Food Cooperative and the Spanish Eraman Coop, which pursue an ethical and sustainable alternative in the delivery sector.
 According to them the cooperative model encourages an inclusive environment through its horizontal approach, and it offers a better understanding of social and security issues caused by the digital economy

 At the international level, three good practices have then discussed the challenges that platform cooperatives face in the digital economy, and they identified common solutions by sharing their experiences.
 Examples from Japan, Colombia, and Argentina showcased the insufficiency of control and regulation in the platform economy.
 For example, CONFECOOP from Colombia called attention to the on-going debate in the Colombian government about the introduction of regulation to ensure workers’ dignity and labour rights in the digital economy.

 Participants highlighted the pivotal role of platform cooperatives in ensuring decent work and labour rights to platform workers.
 However, there is a need to better recognise the added value of platform cooperatives in providing decent working conditions for platform workers and protect platform workers by implementing specific regulations and more strict monitoring.

 The event brought cooperatives to think about how to promote solidarity and cooperation among them and foster better relations with institutions in order to support platform cooperatives and cooperatives engaged in platform work.

-A further initiative to promote and publicise cooperativism was the DENON ARTEAN Award Ceremony, which rewarded the European Commission for their support of the Social Economy, supplemented by a performance of the Cooperative Symphony with the collaboration of the Basque National Orchestra which closed the first day of the conference.
+The conference was followed in the evening by a performance of the Cooperative Symphony with the collaboration of the Basque National Orchestra that took place during the DENON ARTEAN Award Ceremony which closed the first day of the conference.